IfanClarke1/Active-Directory-Splunk-SOC-Lab/README.md

 **Overview**

-Next, I responded to a new user being added to a privileged group
+Next, I responded to a new user being added to a privileged group and investigated it using Splunk